Taking PEMAZYRE®: Learn how & when to take PEMAZYRE for CCA Skip to main content

 Call your doctor for medical advice about side effects.

-1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.
 You may also report side effects to Incyte Medical Information at 1-855-463-3463.

 Keep PEMAZYRE and all medicines out of the reach of children.